thepycoder/zijwerkenvooru/README.md

 1. Scrapes HTML pages from official sources such as `https://www.dekamer.be`
 2. Parses the HTML pages and extracts the relevant data
 3. Transforms and stores the data in computer-friendly `.parquet` files
-4. Uses the generated `.parquet` files to generate a website (`https://www.zijwerkenvooru.be`) that showcases different views of the data (votes, questions, dossiers etc.)
+4. Uses the generated `.parquet` files to generate a website ([https://www.zijwerkenvooru.be](https://www.zijwerkenvooru.be)) that showcases different views of the data (votes, questions, dossiers etc.)

+The final published website is available at [https://www.zijwerkenvooru.be](https://www.zijwerkenvooru.be).

 ## 🏗️ Architecture